 SYPTE approved and adopted a Local Code of Corporate Governance, which is consistent with the principles of the CIPFA/SOLACE Delivering Good Governance in Local Government Framework 2016.
-A copy of the 2019/20 Local Code and Action Plan can be obtained from the Principal Solicitor & Secretary, SYPTE, 11 Broad Street West, Sheffield, S1 2BQ.
+A copy of the 2020/21 Local Code is available on its website and the related Action Plan can be obtained from the Principal Solicitor & Secretary, SYPTE, 11 Broad Street West, Sheffield, S1 2BQ.